What to do if…

 Scope note

-These are first steps only, aimed at avoiding irreversible mistakes and deadline problems.
-Local rules vary a lot by country and by your immigration status.
+These are first steps only, aimed at avoiding irreversible mistakes, document loss, unofficial payments, and deadline problems.
+Local rules vary by country, city, accommodation type, nationality, and immigration status, so later decisions may need specialist local advice.

 Important note